NickyMateev/IS-Introduction-to-Programming/Week08/README.md

 **NOTE:** Notice how there is no **return** keyword at the end of the function as opposed to all the other functions which always returned something.

-Example usage of void function:
+Example usage of a void function:
 ```c++
 #include <iostream>
 using namespace std;